nathanrydel/friender-demo/Friender TodoTracker.md

 ### [ ] **Routing and Navigation**

-- [ ] Set up routing logic to navigate between different pages of the application.
+- [x] Set up routing logic to navigate between different pages of the application.
-- [ ] Ensure proper redirection based on user actions such as login, signup, profile edit, etc.
+- [x] Ensure proper redirection based on user actions such as login, signup, profile edit, etc.
+- [ ] Delete route functionality

 ### [ ] **Styling and UI Enhancement**